-During an Emergency, Blackout or Restoration State, DSOs identified in the Restoration Plan shall provide the TSO with information about at least the:
+During an Emergency, Blackout or Restoration State each TSO shall be entitled to gather information from DSOs identified in the Restoration Plan about at least the:

-- existing part of their Network in Island Operation: DSO shall inform the TSO about existing islands in the responsibility area of the DSO and the power plants (conventional and hydro but so far no other RES) of Type C or D connected to the island.
-This is essential for the TSO so he can take this into consideration while deciding about the best strategy to restore the grid. - ability to synchronize parts of their Network in Island Operation: DSO shall inform the TSO about the ability to synchronize existing inlands in the DSO grid or synchronize existing inlands to the TSO grid along with the possible connection points of the islands.
-Additionally DSO shall provide TSO with the information about possible connection points from DSO to TSO grid. - capability to start Island Operation: DSO shall inform the TSO about the possibility to build up islands in the DSO grid.
-This also includes information about power plants, (conventional and hydro but so far no other RES) of Type C or D which are in House Load Operation or Black Start Capable, able to build up an island.
+- existing part of their Network in Island Operation: DSO shall inform the TSO about existing islands in the responsibility area of the DSO and the Power Generating Modules (conventional and hydro but so far no other RES) of Type C or D connected to the island.
+This is essential for the TSO to take this into consideration while deciding about the best strategy to restore the grid. - ability to synchronize parts of their Network in Island Operation: DSO shall inform the TSO about the ability to synchronize existing inlands in the DSO grid or synchronize existing inlands to the TSO grid along with the possible Resynchronisation Points of the islands.
+Additionally DSO shall provide TSO with the information about their possible Resynchronisation Points from DSO to TSO grid. - capability to start Island Operation: DSO shall inform the TSO about the possibility to build up islands in the DSO grid.
+This also includes information about Power Generating Modules (conventional and hydro but so far no other RES) of Type C or D which are in House Load Operation or Black Start Capable, able to build up an island.

-Also during Emergency, Blackout or Restoration State, Significant Grid Users identified in the Restoration Plan and Restoration Service Providers shall provide the TSO with information about at least the following conditions:
+Also during Emergency, Blackout or Restoration State TSO shall be entitled to gather information from Significant Grid Users identified in the Restoration Plan and Restoration Service Providers about at least the following conditions:

-- current status of the installation: Significant Grid User and Restoration Service Providers shall inform the TSO about the current status of operation of each power plant, e.g. out of operation, Island Operation, House Load Operation, etc. - operational limits: Besides the current status of the power plant also the operational limits are necessary for the TSO.
+- current status of the installation: Significant Grid User and Restoration Service Providers shall inform the TSO about the current status of operation of each power plant, e.g. out of operation, Island Operation, House Load Operation, etc. - operational limits: Besides the current status of the installation also the operational limits are necessary for the TSO.
 This means the minimal and maximal Operating Point (in the current situation). - Full Activation Time and time to increase generation: The time period between the activation request by TSO and the corresponding full activation of the concerned product is of interest for the TSO (time for starting processes till synchronization to the grid).
 Besides this timeframes for the increasing of generation, also other timeframes are essential for the TSO to be able to organize the further process of the restoration. - time critical processes: Furthermore, Significant Grid User and Restoration Service Providers shall inform the TSO about time critical processes related to a power plant, e.g. how long can a power plant stay in House Load Operation, maximum time of station blackout e.g. before damaging the equipment.

-Besides the information to be exchanged between TSO, DSO and Significant Grid Users identified in the Restoration Plan and Restoration Service Providers, the common understanding of this information is also very important.
-Therefore TSO shall in coordination with other directly connected TSO determine information to exchange, if essential for operation and restoration in Emergency, Blackout or Restoration State.
+Besides the information to be gathered by TSOs, the common understanding of information to be provided by the TSO in due time and for the purposes of System Defence Plan Procedures and Restoration Plan Procedures to DSO and Significant Grid Users identified in the Restoration Plan and Restoration Service Providers is also very important, provided the information is available to the TSO.

-To guarantee an efficient communication between TSOs, each TSO shall establish a "checklist" with the most important information to be exchanged in case of Emergency, Blackout or Restoration State.
-Besides this "checklist" each TSO shall inform its direct connected TSO about at least:
+Therefore TSO shall in coordination with its neighbouring TSOs determine information to exchange, if essential for operation and restoration in Emergency, Blackout or Restoration State.
+To guarantee an efficient communication between these TSOs, TSOs shall establish a "checklist" with the most important information to be exchanged in case of Emergency, Blackout or Restoration State.
+Besides this "checklist" each TSO shall inform its neighbouring TSOs about at least: